-Check State Regulations to Know Which House Plants You Can Bring to Your New Garden
+You Can Bring to Your New Garden

 Some of the most important things to consider when moving to a new state are your new state’s rules and regulations.
 Some states have restrictions when it comes to importing vegetation – some won’t allow specific kinds, or will have special regulations regarding the shipping method, or soil, or will require a Gypsy Moth inspection certificate, to minimize the spread of insects, diseases, or pests.

 California and Arizona have some of the strictest rules on importing vegetation if you are looking for the best places to live out west.
 Wherever you’re going, it’s best to check out the rules online or contact The Department of Natural Resources to make sure your leafy friends are allowed where you are going.

 While there are packing tips for moving in a hurry that could get you through the process, it’s best to prepare your leafy friends on time – to avoid any potential losses and make the whole transporting process easier.
 Here’s how to do it.

 Rid your leafy friends of any dead leaves or branches and give them a good prune two weeks before the big day.
 This way, all the energy they get will go to the right places and they’ll be more convenient for transporting.
 Then, a week before the move, check them for any insects or pests.

 Re-pot the houseplants you can from clay pots into lightweight plastic containers of the same size.
 This will make them a lot lighter and easier to transport, minimizing chances of damage.
 Pack the clay pots carefully with the rest of the breakables.
 And on that note, learn how to pack fragile items.

 Give Them the Right Amount of Water